zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 result that minimizes this loss function.
 My impression is that gradient descent is pretty fast, so we pretty quickly get the photo of our house painted like a famous painting.

-### this is surprisingly simple!

-I think this is really cool!
-We can take a neural network trained for one purpose (doing well on the ImageNet competition), and use it for something completely different (to generate cool art!)

-And it's actually not all that complicated -- it's obviously an extremely clever use of neural networks, but we don't actually have to **train** any neural networks at all.
-We only need to use an existing network and do some gradient descent, which is basically the simplest possible optimization you can do.

-So it's both conceptually relatively simple, and computationally pretty easy, whereas training neural networks seems to be really difficult to figure out how to do well, and computationally extremely intensive.

-I think the fact that this is so simple makes it even more exciting and surprising that the technique works so well!
-Like, if I had to guess whether you could just pick an arbitrary layer in a neural network and say "that one's the style", I'm pretty sure I would guess "no, that is too easy, that probably won't work".
-I don't know if it works with other networks.
-Can you accomplish "artistic style transfer" with any high-quality image recognition network?
-Or is this one special?

 ### maybe your weird intuitions are right